Codecademy/docs/content/cpp/concepts/stacks/terms/empty/empty.md

 ---
-Title: '.empty()'
+Title: ".empty()"
-Description: 'Returns true if the stack has no elements.'
+Description: "Returns true if the stack has no elements."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Objects'
+  - "Objects"
-  - 'OOP'
+  - "OOP"
-  - 'Classes'
+  - "Classes"
-  - 'Stacks'
+  - "Stacks"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.empty()`** method returns `true` if the `stack` has no elements.
 Otherwise, it returns `false`.